hendriks73/casampledsp/README.md

 Build
 -----

-You can only build this library on OS X.
+You can only build this library on macOS.

 To do so, you also need: